MARKETS ARE EFFICIENT, BUT...

 Of course, it's true that market trends will reverse, but this statistically occurs less often than a continuation of the trend.

 One of the best explanations of momentum is that it is a behavioral bias in which investors systematically under-react to good news.
 This under-reaction causes the market to price the news in slowly, leading to a trend of outperformance for the security.
-This is good news for investors, as behavioral biases tend to be rooted in human nature, making them less likely to change over a period of time.
+This is good news for investors, as behavioral biases are rooted in human nature, making them less likely to change over a period of time.

-HOW IT WORKS?
+HOW DOES IT WORK?

 Dynamic Rotation